GEOID12A for Google Earth (GeoidGE)

 A form will be presented with read-only coordinates corresponding to

-and geoid separation are displayed when the Convert button is pressed.
+geoid separation, and scale factor are displayed when the Convert button is pressed.

 On subsequent uses, reposition the POI and ensure that the network link